hannahkim313/restaurant-page/README.md

 performance is through code-splitting.
 Once I learn about promises, I will go back and implement code-splitting to create dynamic imports and improve performance.

+### Image Optimization
+The first image of the slideshow is rendering at about 10MB, which I plan to optimize using either a webpack plugin or some other external program in a future update.

 ### Responsiveness
 This project is currently **not** responsive to smaller screens.
 In the future, I plan to include media queries and/or come up with a friendlier design.